linogaliana/website/content/publication/2022-jms/index.md

   Food retailers’ scanner data provide unprecedented details on local consumption, provided that product identifiers allow a linkage with features of interest, such as nutritional information.

-  In this paper, we enrich a large retailer dataset with nutritional information extracted from Open Food Facts, completed with the ANSES Ciqual dataset.
+  In this paper, we enrich a large retailer dataset with nutritional information extracted from `Open Food Facts`, completed with the `ANSES Ciqual` dataset.
 To compensate for imperfect matching through the bar code, we develop a methodology to efficiently match short textual descriptions.
-After a preprocessing step to normalize short labels, we resort to fuzzy matching based on several tokenizers (including n-grams) by querying an ElasticSearch customized index and validate candidates echos as matches with a Levenstein edit-distances.
+After a preprocessing step to normalize short labels, we resort to fuzzy matching based on several tokenizers (including n-grams) by querying an `ElasticSearch` customized index and validate candidates echos as matches with a Levenstein edit-distances.
 The pipeline is composed of several steps successively relaxing constraints to find relevant matching candidates.

-  We finally develop a similarity based on a word embedding obtained by training a siamese network on bar code matches.
+  We finally develop a similarity based on a word embedding obtained by training a Siamese network on bar code matches.
 This alternative measure is used to evaluate our final matching.

 authors:
 - admin
 - Milena Suarez-Castillo

+# Author notes (optional)
+author_notes:
+  - 'Equal contribution'
+  - 'Equal contribution'

 doi: ""
 featured: true
 image: